krkn-chaos/krkn/docs/index.md

   - Chaos Engineering Without Observability ...
 Is Just Chaos
   - Make sure to have logging and monitoring installed on the cluster to help with understanding the behaviour as to why it’s happening.
 In case of running the tests in the CI where it’s not humanly possible to monitor the cluster all the time, it’s recommended to leverage Cerberus to capture the state during the runs and metrics collection in Kraken to store metrics long term even after the cluster is gone.
   - Kraken ships with dashboards that will help understand API, Etcd and OpenShift cluster level stats and performance metrics.
+  - Pay attention to Prometheus alerts.
+Check if they are firing as expected.

 - Run multiple chaos tests at once to mimic the production outages
   - For example, hogging both IO and Network at the same time instead of running them separately to observe the impact.